chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

 * 50GB of free space for where ever you will put packages.
 * We recommend at least 8GB RAM, but more if you can.
 * Ability to set up an IIS site and unblock website ports.
-* If you have an IIS site for WSUS administration, Chocolatey.Server website will not come up at all, even if everything looks right.
-We have not yet been able to determine the issue, but believe it is related to ASP.NET 4.6+.
-Installing all of the required components for Chocolatey.Server may also affect your WSUS admin site.
-Please seek a different box.
+* If you have an IIS site for WSUS administration, see [Configure Simple Server alongside WSUS admin-site](#configure-simple-server-alongside-wsus-admin-site) for instructions on how to make Chocolatey Simple Server work alongside the WSUS admin-site.
 * If you can ensure your server is up to date with all of the Windows Updates, you will move through this process quite a bit quicker.

 ## Setup